Registration Deadlines (see registration directions below)*

 A. Students have completed the INP at internship sites across the country and the world.
 For information and ideas, check out our "Interns in Action" page.

 Q. After registering, what else is involved with the INP?

 A. Throughout the internship, you are guided through the Program and reflective curriculum.

 The progressive assignments are focused on YOU; they are designed to help you think critically about your experience and allow you to better explain what you learned and how/why it was useful to you.
 The reflections lead to better defined career and personal goals and help you to better articulate your experience to future employers and graduate/professional schools.

 All assignments are submitted through Gateway (there are no required face-to-face meetings).

 Q. Do I get a grade?

 A. You can confidently tell the employer that you are able to register the internship with your college.
-So… You should apply!
-We work with you and the employer to ensure requirements are met and the required/necessary paperwork is completed.
-Send an email to the Director of Internship Program with the details about the opportunity.
+So...
+You should apply!
+INP staff work with you and the employer to ensure requirements are met and the required paperwork is completed.
+Send an email to the Dean of Internships with the details about the opportunity.